hayned2/YouTubePlaylistUnavailableVideoTracker/README.md

 ### **Getting your Google API Key**

-In order to communicate with the Google servers to get the information for your playlists, you need an access key.
-To get an access key, which can be given to anyone with a valid Google account.
+In order to communicate with the Google servers to get the information for your playlists, you need an access key, which can be given to anyone with a valid Google account.

 There is a guide on getting API Keys [here](https://cloud.google.com/docs/authentication/api-keys).